Apartheid-era South Africa and the Olympics: 1971–88

 South Africa was the indirect cause of the 1976 Olympic boycott.
 A New Zealand rugby union tour of South Africa prompted African countries to demand that the New Zealand Olympic team be excluded from the games.
 The IOC demurred on the grounds that rugby union was not an Olympic sport and the New Zealand Rugby Union was not affiliated to the New Zealand Olympic Committee.
 Of 28 African invitees, 26 boycotted the Games, joined by Iraq and Guyana.

 South Africa continued to compete at the (Summer) Paralympics until excluded by the Dutch government from the 1980 Games.
-The country had a racially integrated parasport team from 1975.
+The country had a racially desegregated parasport team from 1975.
 South Africa was expelled from the International Paralympic Committee in 1985.

 The IOC adopted a declaration against "apartheid in sport" on 21 June 1988, for the total isolation of apartheid sport.

 Return to competition

-In 1988 the IOC formed the Apartheid and Olympism Commission, including Kevan Gosper, the SCSA, and SANROC.
-While SANOC agreed it could not seek readmission to the IOC until apartheid was abolished, negotiations to prepare the way for South Africa's reintegration into world sport proceeded in tandem with the political negotiations to end apartheid.
+In 1988, the IOC formed the Apartheid and Olympism Commission, including Kevan Gosper, the SCSA, and SANROC.
+While SANOC agreed it could not seek readmission to the IOC until apartheid was dismantled, negotiations to prepare the way for South Africa's reintegration into world sport proceeded in tandem with the political negotiations to end apartheid.
 Within South Africa, in each sport there were competing race-specific and multi-racial bodies, which would have to merge into one in order to affiliate into both a nonracial NOC and the IF for its sport.
-ANOCA took the lead in negotiations in 1990 and early 1991, and an Interim National Olympic Committee of South Africa (INOCSA) was formed with Sam Ramsamy as president.
+ANOCA took the lead in negotiations in 1990 and 1991, and an Interim National Olympic Committee of South Africa (INOCSA) was formed with Sam Ramsamy as president.
 Ramsamy had been a leading anti-apartheid campaigner and advocate of sports boycotts.

 In June 1991, the Population Registration Act, 1950, a cornerstone of apartheid legislation, was repealed by the government of F. W. de Klerk, and in July an INOCSA delegation met with the Apartheid and Olympism Commission at the IOC headquarters in Lausanne.
 The IOC recognised INOCSA on 9 July 1991, such that the "interim" was removed from its name (NOCSA).
 It first competed at the 1992 Summer Olympics in Barcelona.
 The official flag of South Africa and national anthem "Die Stem van Suid-Afrika" were still the apartheid-era ones, but the Olympic team competed under an interim flag and Ludwig van Beethoven's "Ode to Joy".
 Likewise it decided not to use the Springbok emblem or green-and-gold colours of white sports teams.
 These decisions were unpopular with white South Africans, and as a concession the green-and-gold colours were adopted.
 NOCSA in 2004 merged with other bodies to form the South African Sports Confederation and Olympic Committee (SASCOC).